MunibJ/Exam_2420/README.md

 I then moved the question4.timer file over to my `/etc/systemd/system` directory.

-Following that I ran the `systemctl` command to enable the timer and start the timer.

-Following that, I ran the command `systemctl start` to start the timer and `systemctl status` to check the status of the timer.
+Following that, I ran the command  `systemctl daemon-reload`, `systemctl enable question4.timer` and `systemctl start question4.timer` to start the timer and `systemctl status` to check the status of the timer.

 Picture: